maplibre/maplibre-rs/README.md

 This project is in a proof-of-concept state.
 The proof of concept is done except for text rendering.
 The Rust ecosystem is suited very well for this project.

-In the future this project could be adopted and supported by [Maplibre](https://github.com/maplibre) to implement a next-gen mapping solution.
+In the future, this project could be adopted and supported by [Maplibre](https://github.com/maplibre) to implement a next-gen mapping solution.

 ## Description

 mapr is a portable and performant vector maps renderer.
-We aim to support the web, mobile and desktop applications.
+We aim to support web, mobile and desktop applications.
 This is achieved by the novel [WebGPU](https://www.w3.org/TR/webgpu/) specification.
 Plenty of native implementations are already implementing this specification.
-On the web it is implemented by Firefox, Chrome and Safari.
-There are also standalone implementations which directly use Vulkan, OpenGL or Metal as a backend.
+On the web, it is implemented by Firefox, Chrome and Safari.
+There are also standalone implementations that directly use Vulkan, OpenGL or Metal as a backend.
 Those backends allow mapr to run on mobile and desktop applications.

 Rust is used as a Lingua-franka on all platforms.
-This is made possible by WebAssembly which allows us to use Rust for web development.
+This is made possible by WebAssembly, which allows us to use Rust for web development.

-The goal of mapr is to render maps in order to visualize data.
+The goal of mapr is to render maps to visualize data.
 Right now the goal of mapr is not to replace existing vector map renderers like Google Maps, Apple Maps or MapLibre.
 The current implementation serves as a proof-of-concept of the used technology stack.
 It is unclear whether the high-performance requirements of rendering maps using vector graphics are achievable using the current stack.